coverclock/com-diag-hazer/README.md

 * SiRF Star II
 * SiRF Star III
 * SiRF Star IV
+* U-Blox LEA-6T
 * U-Blox 7
-* U-Blox LEA-6T
 * U-Blox M8

-Hazer has been successfully tested with the following serial-to-USB chipsets.
+Hazer has been successfully tested with the following serial-to-USB chipsets used by GPS devices.

 * Cygnal Integrated Products
 * FTDI
 * Prolific
-* U-Blox (probably integrated into the GPS chip itself)
+* U-Blox (apparently integrated into the GPS chip itself)

 Hazer has been successfully tested with the following GPS devices.